People

 Dr. Amanda West.
 Amanda completed a B.S. in Environmental Policy and Natural Resource Management at the University of North Carolina Asheville, an M.S. in Crop Science at North Carolina State University, and a Ph.D. in Ecology at Colorado State University.
 During her M.S. program she worked with Dr. Rob Richardson as a Research Assistant with a focus in invasive plant ecology and management.
 Prior to her Ph.D. program Amanda was employed for two years as an Agriculture Specialist with the US Department of Homeland Security in the US Virgin Islands.
 After her Ph.D. program she was employed for two years as a Postdoctoral Fellow with the Natural Resource Ecology Laboratory (NREL), Warner College of Natural Resources, Colorado State University.
 She is currently employed as a Manager of Science Information with the Colorado State Forest Service and serves as a Research Affiliate with NREL.
 She enjoys applied research and teaching involving the use geospatial science in sustainable natural resource management, and outdoor adventures.
 Link to Amanda’s NCSU thesis.

 Dr. Sarah Meadows.
 Sarah earned her B.S., M.S., and Ph.D. from NCSU.
-Sarah is currently a biologist at the U.S. Environmental Protection Agency.
+Sarah is currently a biologist with the U.S. Environmental Protection Agency.
 Link to Sarah’s NCSU thesis.
 Link to Sarah’s NCSU dissertation.

 Dr. Brett Hartis.
 Brett earned his Ph.D. in Fisheries, Wildlife, and Conservation Biology from NCSU.
 He was the first to fill the role of the Lake Gaston Extension Associate Position and previously served for over 3 years as the Program Manager for the Aquatic Plant Management Program of the Tennessee Valley Authority.
-Brett is currently the Manager of the Aquatic Weed Control Program at Duke Energy.
+Brett is currently a Lead Scientist Duke Energy.
 Link to Brett’s dissertation.

 Dr. Justin Nawrocki.
 Justin received his B.S from University of Idaho in Environmental Science with an emphasis on groundwater and aquatic ecology.
 He then took a job in MI as a professional aquatic herbicide applicator and after 2 years continued working in this field in NC on Lake Gaston.
 While working in NC he met Dr. Richardson and was offered the opportunity to continue his education at NC State University.
 Justin spent 8 years at NC State earning his M.S and Ph.D studying impacts of invasive species, particularly hydrilla, on sport fish, macroinvertebrates and the ecosystem as a whole.
 In addition to his course work Justin also assisted with herbicide field research as well as taking on the role of Extension Specialist (Lake Manager) for Lake Gaston.
-After completing his Ph.D Justin took a job with UPI as an Accounts Manager where he works with applicators and distributors along the entire eastern seaboard.
-Link to Justin’s NCSU thesis.
+Justin is a Field Development Manager with UPL where he develops new management technologies for the UPL portfolio.
 Link to Justin’s NCSU dissertation.

 Dr. West Bishop.
 West grew up in Michigan and has always loved the outdoors.
 He received a Bachelor of Science from Western Michigan University in 2006, Master of Science from Clemson University in 2010, and Ph.D. from North Carolina State University in 2016.
 The focus of his research has been on efficient management of nuisance algae and cyanobacteria as well as water quality improvement.
 Dr. Bishop is a Certified Lake Professional through NALMS and has presented at numerous professional conferences and contributed many articles to peer-review and other literature.
 Currently he is the Algae Scientist and Water Quality Research Manager at SePRO Corporation and has been employed with SePRO for around 8 years.
 Dr. Bishop is also the host of an informational video series on algae called Algae Corner.
 He enjoys spending time with his family including most outdoor activities and coaching his children in soccer.
 Link to West’s dissertation.

 Amy Henry.
 Amy completed her M.S. from NCSU in 2017.
-She is currently employed as a laboratory assistant at BASF.
 Link to Amy’s thesis.

 Shannon Regan.
 Shannon completed her M.S. from NCSU in 2017.
-She is currently employed as a laboratory assistant at BASF.
-Link to Shannon’s thesis.
+Shannon is currently a Biologist with EMPSi: Environmental Management and Planning Solutions, Inc. Link to Shannon’s thesis.